- On Saturday March 25th, 2017

 Once telephone handsets are chosen it takes a few days for them to be shipped and pre-configured before delivering to site.

 The ‘project’ is much simpler today.
-See our other post in Installing a Hosted IP Office.

 Using mobile phones to fill the gap and not sure need to replace yet